gdsad/Prueba_1/README.md

 **AGREGAR IMAGEN**

-An error metric is dened to select the best pose estimation: the norm between the 2D point tracked by Optical Flow and the 2D projection of the 3D vertex obtained with the pose estimated by the Levenberg-Marquardt method,
+An error metric is defined to select the best pose estimation: the norm between the 2D point tracked by Optical Flow and the 2D projection of the 3D vertex obtained with the pose estimated by the Levenberg-Marquardt method,

 **AGREGAR FORMULA**